The House Answers Our Call, Passes Taylor Force Act To End Taxpayer-Funded “Pay for Slay” Payments to Palestinian Terrorists

 This is a vital first step to ensuring that we stop providing taxpayer bailouts to terrorists bent on waging jihad on our ally Israel.

 Now it is the Senate’s turn.
-In August, the Senate Foreign Relations Committee overwhelming voted to send its version of the bill to the Senate floor.
+In August, the Senate Foreign Relations Committee overwhelmingly voted to send its version of the bill to the Senate floor.
 It’s still waiting for a full floor vote in the Senate.

 We strongly urge the Senate to follow the example of the House and pass the Taylor Force Act without delay.
 Every day wasted is another day that your money is going to aid our enemies.
 Not a single U.S. dollar should ever fund terrorism again.